-The identification of Blueprints model and promising programs is based upon an initial review by CSPV of a program's evaluation evidence and a final review and recommendation from a distinguished Advisory Board, comprised of six experts in the field of positive youth development.
+The evidence-based Blueprints model and promising programs will help you get a head start on preparing children for success with programs that have the highest standards in the field.
+Blueprints programs are identified based upon an initial review by CSPV of a program's evaluation evidence and a final review and recommendation from a distinguished Advisory Board, consisting of seven experts in the field of positive youth development.

 Be sure to visit our FAQ page to learn more about Blueprints.